gary149/VLM-landing-gen/README.md

 # Landing Page Generator

-This project is a landing page generator that uses AI (via OpenRouter) to iteratively improve a design implementation based on a provided image.
+This project is an AI-powered landing page generator that uses OpenRouter to iteratively refine HTML implementations based on a provided design image.
+It works by analyzing the original image, generating initial HTML with Tailwind CSS, taking screenshots of the implementation, and then comparing these screenshots to the original design.
+Through multiple iterations, it progressively improves the layout, styling, and content to closely match the original design, while also ensuring high-quality, grammatically correct text content.

 ## Prerequisites